-Does all this still apply today when we have the computer?
-The computer, we are being told, will replace the decisionmaker, at least in middle management.
+Does all the still apply today when we have the computer?
+The computer, we are being told, will replace the decision-maker, at least in middle management.
 It will make, in a few years, all the operating decisions-and fairly soon thereafter it will take over the strategic decisions too.